Samsung Infuse 4G: Rogers

 An updated Samsung Infuse 4G was announced for Canada.
 Coming shipped with Android 2.3.3 Gingerbread and capable of 720p video recording, the release date was 26 July 2011 and pricing was $0.01 with contract, and $549 without a contract.

-China

-China Telecom

-The Samsung Infuse 4G was released as the Samsung Galaxy S Duos(SCH-I919) exclusively for China Telecom's network.
-This model has 2 physical SIM slots and supports CDMA EV-DO Rev. A and GSM/EDGE.

 Hardware

 The Samsung Infuse is powered by the Hummingbird (also known as S5PC110 and Exynos 3110) system-on-chip manufactured on a 45 nm process and comprising a 1.2 GHz ARM Cortex-A8 CPU and a PowerVR SGX540 GPU.
 It comes with 512 MB RAM and 16 GB internal storage.

 The phone has a 4.5 inch Super AMOLED Plus screen with a resolution of 480x800 pixels (WVGA) and a capacitive touchscreen that supports multi-touch gestures.
 Unlike most of the other Samsung phones with AMOLED display, the display of the Infiuse 4G uses the conventional RGB matrix rather than the PenTile matrix.
 According to Samsung, use of the RGB matrix improves contrast and outdoor visibility.

 The phone has an 8.0-megapixel camera with a single LED flash and autofocus on the rear and a 1.3-megapixel camera on the front with digital zoom.
 The rear camera is capable of 720p video recording at 30 fps.

 The phone allows for full 1080p video playback, with a built in hardware decoder for H.263, H.264 and MPEG-4 video; it can also play MP3, AAC+, AMR, Ogg Vorbis, WAV, MIDI, FLAC and WMA audio.
 It has a Micro-B USB port at the bottom which conforms to the GSMA Universal Charging Solution.
 HDMI output is available through the Micro USB port using an adapter.
 A 3.5mm stereo jack is also included on the top of the phone, adding control functionality as well to the stereo headphones.

 The storage included is a built-in 16 GB NAND Flash chip, and the phone has an expandable microSD card slot allowing up to an additional 32 GB card to be installed.
 The device comes with a 2 GB MicroSD card.